Lynne Baggett

 Lynn Baggett (born Ruth Baggett; May 10, 1923 – March 22, 1960), also credited as Lynne Baggett, was an American actress.

 Early life

 Lynn Baggett was born Ruth Baggett in Wichita Falls, Texas on May 10, 1923, to David L. Baggett, who worked the oil industry, and Ruth Baggett (née Simmons), who worked as a stenographer.
-Baggett sustained a head injury while a child that may have instigated her severe emotional and mental problems in her later life.
+Baggett sustained a head injury as a child that may have instigated her severe emotional and mental problems in her later life.

 On July 25, 1942, Baggett was discovered on her way to the Harris Department Store by Steven "Solly" Baiano, the head of the Warner Bros. talent department.
 Anxious to sign her to a contract, Baiano had handwritten Baggett's first contract on Baker Hotel stationery, and advanced her $25 with the agreement she would arrive to the studio by August.
 As Baggett, at 19 years old, was considered a minor, her mother had to give her consent.
 There, she was signed to a three-year contract with the studio.